 - Run the plugin as the default settings but uncheck “unapproved comments”

 Losslessly compress images which fixes optimize images items in GTmetrix.
 I have a full guide to image optimization (there are actually 20 ways) but the main ones are lossless compression, serve scaled images (resizing them to the correct dimensions) and specify image dimensions (setting a width/height in the images’s HTML or CSS).
-Imagify gives you 25MB/month free, then you need to buy a plan or wait until next month for it to reset.
-Imagify, ShortPixel, Smush, Kraken, and EWWW all basically do the same thing.
-You only need to be using one of them.
+ShortPixel, Imagify, Smush, Kraken, and EWWW all basically do the same thing.
+You only need to use one image optimization plugin.